org-roam/org-roam-bibtex/README.md

 Press `C-c C-r` to return to BibTeX editing mode in its last state.
 Note that all the progress in current mode will be lost.

-The following user variables control the appearance of the generated Org-mode data: `orb-pdf-scrapper-refsection-headings`, `orb-pdf-scrapper-export-fields`.
+The following user variables control the appearance of the generated Org-mode
+data: `orb-pdf-scrapper-sort-references`,
+`orb-pdf-scrapper-refsection-headings`, `orb-pdf-scrapper-export-fields`.
 These variables can be set through the Customize interface or with `setq`.
 Refer to their respective docstrings in Emacs for more information.

 #### Training a Parser model
 ##### <a name="parser-model-prerequisites"></a>Prerequisites